Codebrahma/cbweb/posts/4-ux-tips-help-design-first-mobile-app/2017-02-26-4UX-Tips-To-Help-You-Design-Your-First-Mobile-App.md

 description: >-
   4 UX Tips To Help You Design Your First Mobile App
 author: Anand Narayan
+link: /4-ux-tips-help-design-first-mobile-app
 tags:
 - mobile app
 - product development
 - UX design
 ---
 As of June 2016, there were over 2.2 million apps on the Google Play store.
 Another study published by Google, states that only a fourth of the apps installed on a smartphone are used on a daily basis.
 Overcoming such staggering numbers and letting your app shine through will require a good user experience and friendly interface design.
 Recent advancements in mobile technology and the fierce app competition have taken mobile design to exceptionally high standards.
 Users have come to expect nothing less either.
 The ‘MVP does not need to be well designed’ ideology only works when your idea is exceptionally unique and solves the problem 10x better than the current solution.